hartmanRuan/PROG_POE_PART3_ST10453370/README.md

 Lastly we used an activity feature, which we can see our activities that we did on a log.
 We do this by adding the activities to a list, as soon as they happen.
 For example, when a task is created, we add the activity that was detected to a list, but we dont show it yet.
 Then when a user ask for the activity log, we display the latest 5 records for the user to seee.
 We use NLP throughout the program and on various occasions.

 Github: https://github.com/hartmanRuan/PROG_POE_PART3_ST10453370.git
+Video is provided on arc submission as it is to big for the Github Repository.